 Less than a week after RootsTech, I received the emails from the conference requesting feedback emails.
 I completed the request but I thought I would share some of my thoughts.
 Remember it was my first time at this particular conference, but not at conferences in general.
 I’ve attended many for work, family history, and in college.

-1. Great variety of speakers and the quality of their presentation abilities.
+- Great variety of speakers and the quality of their presentation abilities.
+Specifically Tom Jones, Kitty Cooper, Eileen and Stephen McDaniel, Tammy Hepps.
+(See my post here).

 1. The app was a disaster.

-It didn’t do things like rate individual classes that we were told it would have.
-At various times it crashed (happened to me and heard this from several others).
-Couldn’t access your interested classes.
-I resorted to a paper printout of my classes to know where to go (not very tech for a tech conference).
+- You couldn’t access your interested classes so I resorted to a paper printout of my classes to know where to go (not very tech for a tech conference).

 Talking with others at the conference, I wasn’t the only one experiencing these issues.
 If you can’t get all of the complex functions to work, make the simple ones work.
 I pretty much abandoned the app by the 2nd day.

-These definitions didn’t appear anywhere else I could find.
-The terms were used on the RootsTech Schedule under class description, but the definitions were not revealed to the general public.
+The terms were used on the RootsTech Schedule under class description, but the definitions were not sahred with the general public.
 There were lots of people in classes that were clearly beyond their ability.

-The one I attended spent the first half teaching people how to download a file to the desktop.
-Anyone attending the lab should know how to do this.
+The lab I attended spent the first half teaching people how to download a file to the desktop.
+Anyone attending the lab should know how to do this!

 The computer labs have a lot of potential if they were smaller and had better communication of what skills you need before signing up for the lab.

-6. More same classes that are taught at multiple times.
+6. Offer some of classes that are taught at multiple times.

 7. The printed program should identify classes by the Family History Level and the Tech Level (it only identified the Family History Level).

-8. Syllabus should be accessible from the class description on both the app and the website.
+8. Syllabus should be accessible from the class description on the app

 11. A need for presenter practice rooms or empty hall schedule